ccerv1/blog/essays/measuring-oss-impact.md

 Now let's look at the funding picture.

-Once again, this is not just a beautiful concept, but there’s actual real funding going towards these open source projects.
+Once again, this is not just a beautiful concept, but there’s actual real funding flowing into these open source projects.
 The networks, naturally, want to fund the projects having the most impact.
 Even during a weak market, the amount of funding going into open source projects has been increasing pretty rapidly.
 Already in 2024, there's been more than $100M worth of funding allocated.
 We’re on track to exceed what was deployed in 2023.

 ![funding-sankey](../assets/img/funding_sankey.png)